-Unlike international awards, the recognition of domestic arbitration awards in the United States is governed not by treaty, but by state and federal law.
+Unlike international awards, the recognition of domestic arbitration awards in the US is not governed by treaty, but by state and federal law.
 Where the underlying arbitration case involves interstate commerce (ie, commerce in multiple states), Chapter 1 of the FAA governs recognition.
-[17] Otherwise, state law governs.
+Otherwise, state law governs.
 Many states have adopted legislation, based on a model law titled the Uniform Arbitration Act, to govern the recognition of an arbitration award that is not subject to Chapter 1 of the FAA.

 Chapter 1 of the FAA and the Uniform Arbitration Act both create a strong presumption in favour of the validity of arbitration awards.
 Upon application to the appropriate court, the court must grant the application and recognise the arbitration award as a judgment unless one of a limited number of bases for vacating the award exists.
-[18]